yannansoda/yannansoda.github.io/projects/forest-cover-type.md

 ### Project description

-This is a [notebook](https://www.kaggle.com/code/yannansu/forestcovertype-hyperparametertuning) for the [Cat in the Dat](https://www.kaggle.com/competitions/forest-cover-type-prediction) competition on Kaggle.
+This is a [notebook](https://www.kaggle.com/code/yannansu/forestcovertype-hyperparametertuning) for the [Forest Cover Type Prediction](https://www.kaggle.com/competitions/forest-cover-type-prediction) competition on Kaggle.

 > Random forests?
 Cover trees?
 Not so fast, computer nerds.
 We're talking about the real thing.
 > In this competition you are asked to predict the forest cover type (the predominant kind of tree cover) from strictly cartographic variables (as opposed to remotely sensed data).